chromex/LawlJSON/README.md

 Release Notes
 =============

+## v1.0-rc2

+Since the previous commit this library has been used extensively in multiple projects.
+This commit includes:

+* A cmake script was added to the root of the project to help with testing
+* Speed improvements for parsing numbers
+* A std::exception derivative so that the what() member can be used in linux
+* LJObject to specific type conversions no longer use asserts when an illegal type is required and instead throws an exception

+There is currently only one known bug where parsing arrays does not require commas between elements.
+Certainly doesn't break anything but it can let poorly formatted JSON go unnoticed.

+Ultimately, before 1.0 can be finalized a much more thorough testing setup needs to be implemented but as it works well enough right now we shall see when the motivation arises.

+- Loren

+## v1.0-rc1

 This is v1.0-rc1.
 It has only been tested casually and not in a production system.
 As it is integrated into projects and bugs/improvements arrise the project will be updated.